Sandro Perri: Career

 Also in 2011, Constellation released the critically acclaimed Impossible Spaces, which was recorded by Toronto engineer Jeff McMurrich.
 Pitchfork named it one of the Top 50 records of 2011, it was long listed for the Polaris Prize, and Now magazine named it one of the Top 50 Toronto Records Of All Time.
 The album appeared on the !earshot Campus and Community National Top 50 Albums chart in January, 2012.

 In 2012, songs from Impossible Spaces were remixed by Zongamin, Mickey Moonlight, Eluvium, Max Gross, Larry Gus, Le Revelateur, Imugem Orihasam, Slow Hands and Tom Croose for 12"s on DFA Records, Constellation and Phonica.

-In 2016 he released the collaborative electronic album Off World 1, with a follow-up album simply entitled 2 released in 2017.
+In 2016, he released the collaborative electronic album Off World 1, with a follow-up album simply entitled 2 released in 2017, and a third album entitled 3 in 2023.

-In 2018 he released In Another Life, an experiment in "infinite songwriting" which consisted of 2 long tracks.
+In 2018, he released In Another Life, an experiment in "infinite songwriting" which consisted of 2 long tracks.
 The title track was named one of the Top 100 Songs of 2018 by Pitchfork Media.
 The flip side, Everybody's Paris, featured guest lead vocal appearances by Dan Bejar (Destroyer) and Andre Ethier (The Deadly Snakes).

 A new LP, Soft Landing, was released in September, 2019.

-Perri briefly played lap steel guitar with Barzin (in 2001) and Great Lake Swimmers from 2002-2006.
+Perri briefly played lap steel guitar with Barzin (in 2001) and Great Lake Swimmers from 2002–2006.
 He is also a member of The Michael Parks.
 Collaborative projects include Dot Wiggin with the late Todd Fox, Glissandro 70 with Craig Dunsmuir, Double Suicide with Ryan Driver, Continuous Dick with Adam Marshall and Andrew Wedman, and Off World with Lorenz Peter, Drew Brown, Susumu Mukai, MJ Silver and a host of others.

-In 2022, he collaborated with Dan Bejar's musical project Destroyer on a song.
+In 2022, he collaborated with Dan Bejar's musical project Destroyer on a song entitled "Somnambulist Blues".